Mesoscale two-sample testing for networks: Mesoscale testing methodology

 \subsection{An exponential family edge model}

-Throughout the paper, we will assume the data consists of two independent samples of networks on a fixed collection of $n$ aligned nodes.
-The edges can be binary or weighted.
-The layers are represented by $n \times n$ adjacency matrices

-for samples $g=1,2$, each consisting of $m_g$ i.i.d.\ networks.
-Mesoscale network testing considers mean differences in a fixed collection of node pairs (a {\em hypothesis set}).
-For a hypothesis set $\mathcal{S} \subseteq \{1,\ldots,n\}^2$, the mesoscale null hypothesis is given by
+Throughout the paper, we assume we observe two independent samples of networks on a fixed collection of $n$ aligned nodes.
+Edges can be binary or weighted.
+The networks (layers) are represented by $n \times n$ adjacency matrices $ \{A^{(1)}_k\}_{k=1}^{m_1}, \ \{A^{(2)}_k\}_{k=1}^{m_2} $ for the two samples of sizes $m_1$ and $m_2$ networks.
+For simplicity we assume that $m_1 = m_2 = m$; analogous results hold when sample sizes are of the same asymptotic order.
+A mesoscale test considers mean differences in a prespecified set of node pairs $\mathcal{S}$, testing the hypothesis

 We now propose a flexible independent edge model, with the goal of restating \eqref{E_hypothesis} in terms of model parameters.
-For simplicity, assume we have $m_1=m_2=m$ networks in each of the two groups.
-Assume independent directed edges across groups, and that for $g=1,2$, $k=1,\ldots,m$, and $1 \leq i,j \leq n$, the distribution of $[A_k^{(g)}]_{ij}$ follows an {\em exponential family model} with probability function
+Assume all entries in all layers are independent (the generalization to undirected networks which requires enforcing symmetry can be found in Appendix~\ref{subsec:nonrect})), and that for $k=1,\ldots,M$, and $1 \leq i,j \leq n$, the distribution of $[A^{(g)}_k]_{ij}$ follows an {\em exponential family model} with probability function

-for a convex log partition function $H$.
-This is a standard exponential family representation, where $h = H'$ is a function which links $\Theta^{(g)}$ and the edge expectations via
+where $H$ is a convex log partition function, and $\phi_{ij} > 0$ is a dispersion parameter.
+In many commonly used models for network data, the entries of $\Theta^{(1)}$ and $\Theta^{(2)}$ are further parameterized through latent variables.
+These could be latent community memberships like in SBM, or latent positions in a continuous space like in RDPG.
+In this work, we treat $\Theta^{(1)}$ and $\Theta^{(2)}$ as fixed parameters.
+The model in \eqref{expo_edges} is a standard exponential dispersion family.
+Letting $h = H'$, we can, for $g \in \{1,2\}$, express edge expectations via the corresponding edge expectation parameters $\Theta^{(g)}$ as

-Throughout we refer to $h$ as the {\em inverse link} function, which is always applied element-wise, though with a slight abuse of notation we will use it with both vector and matrix-valued arguments.
-We refer to the entries of the matrix $\Theta^{(g)}$ as the {\em edge expectation parameters}, and to $\phi_{ij} > 0$ as the {\em dispersion parameter} for node pair $(i,j)$.
-This model is similar to exponential family models for independent matrix entries defined in \cite{lin21exponentialfamily}, and for independent multiplex network edges in \ifblind \cite{zhang20flexible}. \else \cite{macdonald22latent}. \fi
+We refer to $h$ as the inverse link function, and, in a slight abuse of notation, apply it element-wise to both vector and matrix-valued arguments.
+This model is similar to exponential family models for independent matrix entries defined in \citebody{lin21exponentialfamily}, and for independent multiplex network edges in \ifblind \citebody{zhang20flexible}, \else \citebody{macdonald22latent}. \fi